adamhooper/jourtechno/_posts/2014-12-11-hedging-in-headlines.md

 * About 30 per cent of wishy-washy headlines include "report".
 * Headlines achieve ambiguity by including hedging words or special punctuation.

-As a reader, you should be wary when you spot these patterns.
+When you read news online, be wary when you spot these patterns.
 They indicate that the article you're reading is missing key facts.